SomnioNocte/overscroll/README.md

 # Overscroll

-Overscroll is a simple API for creating spring effect on scroll and gestures on overscroll for your Jetpack Compose app.
+Overscroll is a library for creating spring effect on scroll and gestures on overscroll for your Jetpack Compose app.

 Example of use:
 ```Kotlin